okta/okta.github.io/_source/_docs/api/getting_started/design_principles.md

 > See [Obtaining a token](getting_a_token.html) for instructions on how to get an API key for your organization.

-The API key (API token) isn't interchangeable with access tokens or ID tokens used with [OAuth 2.0 and OpenID Connect](/docs/api/resources/oauth2.html).
+The API key (API token) isn't interchangeable with an Okta [session token](/docs/api/resources/authn.html#session-token), access tokens or ID tokens used with [OAuth 2.0 and OpenID Connect](/docs/api/resources/oauth2.html).

 ## Pagination